frconor-ebook/meditations/_posts/2025-07-15-our-lady-mother-of-mercy.md

 "The title of Mother of Mercy finds its traditional expression in the names *Health of the sick*, *Refuge of sinners*, *Comforter of the afflicted*, *Help of Christians*.

-"The order of the Litany," says Réginald Garrigou-Lagrange, "is beautiful.
+"The order of the Litany," says Garrigou-Lagrange, "is beautiful.
 It shows how Mary has mercy on those who endure bodily suffering in order to cure their souls.
 She then comforts them in their sorrow and gives them the strength to bear and overcome all their difficulties" (Réginald Garrigou-Lagrange, *The Mother of the Savior*).

 Mary is there for us as *Health of the sick* and will gladly obtain for us the well-being of our bodies, especially when alleviation of our sickness is ordered to the good of our soul.